 The United States has imposed economic sanctions on Syria since 2004 while having no diplomatic or trade relations.
 U.S. president Donald Trump launched two rounds of air missile strikes targeting Syria’s air force and chlorine gas arsenal that Assad was using to kill civilians.

 Salman bin Abdulaziz Al Saud

 Every U.S. president since 1933 has had a relationship with the Saudi government for oil imports and investments.
 The U.S. has a $110 billion dollar arms deal with the Saudi government and has also signed on to $50 billion dollars worth of oil deals to U.S. companies.
+In 2017, Saudi Arabia bought 3.4 billion worth of arms from U.S. defense contractor Lockheed Martin.
+Saudi Arabia also bought 18% of U.S. arms exports during 2013-2017.
 U.S. family members of those killed in the September 11, 2001 terrorist attacks are able to sue the Saudi government through the Justice Against Sponsors of Terrorism Act for unclaimed damages for their role in being a key financier and sponsor of the terrorists involved in the attacks.

 The U.S. government no longer provides bilateral assistance to Eritrea per the government’s request.
 Eritrea is a member of the Common Market of Eastern and Southern Africa which has a Investment Framework Agreement with the U.S., but conducts limited trade with the country because of the Eritrean government’s human rights abuses and expulsion of U.S. government agencies operating in the country.